thacherT1D/webdevstuff/Automated_Testing/JavaScript_Testing_Basics_with_Mocha_and_Chai.desc.md

 This pattern may be slightly more confusing when you're just getting started, but it's good to know about because it is commonly used.
 But if you'd rather avoid it for now, that's fine.

 Want some more practice writing tests?
 Here you go!

-### Exercise: Leap Year
+## Exercise: Leap Years

 Create a new directory in your workspace called leapYear.
 Follow the same steps as above to create the test.js, main.js, npm init and install chai.

-Give the following tax system, what kind(s) of tests can we write?
+Given the following rules for leap years what kind(s) of tests can we write?

 1. every year whose number is perfectly divisible by four is a leap year.
 1. except for years which are both divisible by 100 and not divisible by 400.